Skip to main content.

 Q: Why is the athletic training program now a master's degree?

-A: After 2-1/2 years of study, the Athletic Training Strategic Alliance in 2015 decided to transition their professional degree from bachelor's degree-level to the master's degree instead.
+A: After 2-1/2 years of study, the Athletic Training Strategic Alliance in 2015 decided to transition their professional degree from bachelor's degree-level to a master's degree.

 Colleges and universities with bachelor's degrees in athletic training could choose to close their programs or transition to master's level.
 The University of Kansas leadership decided to close its undergraduate department in Lawrence and begin the master's degree program on the medical center campus.
 The last class to receive a bachelor's degree in athletic training graduated in May 2020.